Search String

 There were many good Atari ST games, but the Amiga versions were almost always superior if the coders tapped the Amiga's chipset.
 And since they often did not do so, the ST versions were often just as good as the Amiga ones (which were just ST ports).

-Unless you were into DTP or MIDI (and ST MIDI was in 99% of cases NOT for games), there was no reason to choose an ST over an Amiga.
+Unless you were into DTP, CAD or MIDI from 1985-90 (and ST MIDI was in 99% of cases NOT for games), there was no reason to choose an ST over an Amiga.
 ST MIDI was mostly for non-gaming: C-Lab's Notator and Steinberg's Cubase.

 Note that I am only concerned with stock ST, ST-F and ST-FM models, not the ST-E, Mega ST, TT or Falcon.
 Reason: this is computer-game commentary, and the stock ST is the only ST that took off as a computer-game machine.
 The Amiga-like STE of '89 and the A1200-like Falcon of '92 never took off as computer-game machines, even though they were great micros.